ryanwilsond/belte/docs/Principles.md

 | int | any whole number, no limit |
 | decimal | any decimal number, no limit |

-This list is short, because it is all that is needed.
-You can add on to each of these base types a range on what numbers they can contain, allowing developers to have a limit on a number in situations where it is needed, for example an unsigned integer.
+This list is short because it is all that is needed.
+You can add to each of these base types a range on what numbers they can contain, allowing developers to have a limit on a number in situations where it is needed, for example, an unsigned integer.

 ### Enumerables